Why Are Victorian Houses Associated with Haunted Houses?

 Associations with a Dark Era

-During the Depression and post-war areas, many people could no longer afford to maintain their Victorian houses.
+During the Depression and post-war eras, many people could no longer afford to maintain their Victorian houses.
 Many homes were abandoned and left to become dirty and rotten.
 The rundown houses became associated with haunted mystery because of being large, empty, and covered with spiderwebs and decay.
-Additionally, Victorian houses, because they were so much larger and gaudy than the houses being built during the Depression, were frowned upon for being vulgar and excessive.
+Additionally, Victorian houses, because they were so much larger and ornate than the houses being built during the Depression, were frowned upon for being vulgar and excessive.

 Victorian Houses in Popular Culture

 While style changes and the Depression era led to negative connotations with Victorian houses, popular culture brought the haunted and creepy theories to the mainstream.
 The Addams Family, The Shining, Psycho, and The Amityville Horror all featured the Victorian style as their haunted houses (and hotel).
-Walt Disney’s “Haunted Mansion” ride and the Winchester Mystery House, are popular “haunted” attractions and are both Victorian-inspired.
+Walt Disney's "Haunted Mansion" ride and the Winchester Mystery House are popular "haunted" attractions and are both Victorian-inspired.

 The Carbon Monoxide Connection